Skip to main content

 Access Setup

-Enable Prometheus metrics by configuring a dedicated metrics entrypoint.
+Enable Prometheus metrics on a dedicated metrics entrypoint.
 Add these flags to the Traefik static configuration:

 Traefik CLI flags